 These Are What Homeowners Think About Before Deciding Whether To Paint Or Not

-Painting your brick exterior will boost your curb appeal, but once you choose to paint it there is no going back to the original color.
+Painting your home’s exterior will boost your curb appeal, but once you choose to paint brick, there is no going back to the original color.

 Discover the rest of the pros and cons below-

 “There’s no in-between when it comes to painted brick,” points out Sarah.

 Jason shrugs.
 “I guess.
 I never paid enough attention to form an opinion.
 But wait, is painting a brick exterior a bad idea?
 If not, we should look into it, especially the cost to paint a house exterior.”

 Sarah frowns as she thinks about it.
 “I don’t think so, but that’s because I’ve seen it before.
 Maybe we should look up the pros and cons?”
 Jason nods and takes out his phone.
 “Hey Siri, is painting brick a bad idea?”

 Here’s what the couple ends up finding out:

 Is Painting A Brick Exterior A Bad Idea?

 Overall, no, it isn’t a bad idea to paint a brick exterior.
 One major part of this project you’ll want to do is hire a great professional painter.
 Doing this can help you avoid some of the cons people run into (like trapping moisture in the brick behind the paint).